MauroSerantes/Minesweeper/README.md

 # Minesweeper Game

-This is a the well know game minesweeper for android.This is a personal version of the game.
+This is a the well know game minesweeper for android.
+This is a personal version of the game.

 ## Comenzando 🚀